 Nobility Reform: Nobility Career

 (Year 234, Winter) The second part of the Nobility Reform, is the new Nobility career.
 It is totally separated from the first part, the Dynasties.
-Technically a noble person won't need a dynasty, and a Dynasty member don't need to join the Nobility Career.
+Technically a noble person won't need a dynasty, and a Dynasty member don't need the Nobility Career.
 In Mazaloom these two features do connect, though, as we use the career slightly different.
-You can't have a peerage without also being member of a House, and all Houses had to register as dynasties in order to obtain theiur new emblem.
+Here, you can't have a peerage without also being member of a House, and all Houses had to register as dynasties in order to obtain their new crest emblem.

-By design, the career is like any other career where you start on the lowest level and climb your way up through promotions.
+By design, the career is like most other careers, where you start on the lowest level and climb your way up through promotions.
 In Mazaloom and our neighboring nations, the career is used for categorizing nobility.
-This means you get the level of the career that suits with your highest ranked peerage.
-The category is static, and no promotions will be involved.
+This means you immediately get the nobility career level that suits with your highest ranked peerage.
+This category is static, and no promotions will be involved.

 Left to right: HRM King Tarriot of Mazaloom, the Emperor of Snorthia, HRM King Salomar of Sea.

 In addition, Empire of Snorthia also have 3 internal kingdoms, but only one of those are still an active kingdom; The Kingdom of Simerinia.
-Their king is minor to the Emperor, and ranks below both the Emperor and his Crown Princi.
+The King of Simerinia is minor to the Emperor, and he ranks below both the Emperor and his Crown Princi.

 Future Emperors and Monarchs will come from heritage.
-The only kingdom that can be claimed by duelling might be the Simerinia kingdom (Khun).
+The only kingdom that can be claimed by duelling might be the Simerinia kingdom (Khun), but as this is ranked only 8th, rivals won't be assigned by design.

-The bottom level for all is Knight/Dame, titles not used by either nation before.
-Becoming a Knight/Dame, simply means you get a start of nobility.
-It involves no peerage, and has little purpose beyond being allowed working as a noble.
+The bottom level for all 3 nations is Knight/Dame, titles not used by either nation before.
+Becoming a They are not seen as nobility, but aristocracy, and because those knighted will already have a House/Dynasty, this adds no real change to those involved, except being titled Knight/Dame in formal settings, instead of the old Mr/Mrs. In everyday communication they will still be referred to as Mr/Mrs. Knight/Dame, simply means you get a start of nobility.
+It involves no peerage, and has little purpose beyond officially being allowed working as a noble.
 Empire of Snorthia has promised to implement the Knight/Dame level shortly, but at the moment it has not been handled.

 In Mazaloom the 2nd level is our Master titles, neither are they actually seen as real nobility, but they had to be included above Knight/Dame.